OpenStackOnRaPi/ostackinstall/README.md

 6. Install usefull tools

-   Note: ```lm-sensors``` does not serve OpenStack purposes directly, but can be used to monitor CPU temperature (one has to ssh onto the RaPi)
+   Note: ```lm-sensors``` does not serve OpenStack purposes directly, but can be used to monitor CPU temperature (one has to ssh onto the RPi)

   ```
 $ sudo apt-get install net-tools -y && sudo apt-get install lm-sensors -y